ircv3/ircv3-specifications/extensions/reg-core-3.3.md

     C: REG CREATE rabbit * passphrase :testpassphrase123
     S: 920 kaniini rabbit :Account registered
     S: 903 kaniini :Authentication successful

+### Registering the account "harold" where REGNICK is present in RPL_ISUPPORT:

+    C: REG CREATE harold * passphrase :testpassphrase123
+    S: 922 dan- harold :You can only register with your current nickname

 ### Registering an account which already exists: